Escape-Hatch-Co/fly-dynamic-image-resizer/plugins/eh-fly-dynamic-image-resizer/README.md

 # Fly Dynamic Image Resizer

+## FORK

+This is a forked version of Fly Dynamic Image Resizer so that we continue to provide support to legacy clients.
+Many thanks to Junaid Bhura for maintaining this plugin over the past several years.
+This fork is not intended to be used by anyone else.

 ## This plugin is no longer available :(

 This plugin was created with the aim of solving dynamic images on WordPress.
 Although this plugin offers a pretty decent solution, I can no longer recommend its use, since there are better solutions out there.